rightscale-design/designkit-grid/README.md

 # Designkit Grid

-Sass module for simple css grids.
+Sass module for a simple CSS grid.

 ## Install